About our Nonprofit

 We particularly love flood-irrigated land, which is best positioned to produce an abundance of local homegrown food.

-Flood irrigation is lake water, packed with wildlife natural fertilizer.
+This irrigation is lake water, packed with natural fertilizer in the form of wildlife excretion and decay.
 It’s also 10x cheaper than city water, which is treated with chemicals.

 For these reasons, flood-irrigated properties have an unfair advantage for growing in the desert southwest.